 SetConfiguration Туре Range/ Opti Description

 Multiplicity onal

-Machineld string any string no ID/name of this
+string any string no ID/name of this

-machine for
+(minimum machine for

-identifying it in a
+supported identifying it in a

-Hermes enabled
+length: Hermes enabled

-production line.
+80 bytes) production line.

 UpstreamConfigurations UpstreamConfiguration [] 0 n no Configuration for

 upstream lanes

-DownstreamConfigurations DownstreamConfiguration [] 0 n no Configuration for
+DownstreamConfigurations DownstreamConfiguration [] 0 n no o ID/name of this machine for identifying it in a Hermes enabled production line.
+Configuration for upstream lanes

 downstream

 lanes

-UpstreamConfiguration Туре Range/ Multiplicity Opti onal Description UpstreamLaneld int 1 n no The lane on the upstream side Lanes are enumerated looking downstream from right to left beginning with 1 HostAddress string valid IP address or hostname no The IP address or hostname of the upstream machine for this lane ♦Port int 0 65535 no Port number on which connections shall be established
+UpstreamConfiguration Туре Range/ Multiplicity Opti onal Description

+◆UpstreamLaneId int 1 n no The lane on the upstream side

+Lanes are enumerated looking

+downstream from right to left

+beginning with 1

+♦HostAddress string valid IP address or no The IP address or hostname of

+hostname the upstream machine for this

+(minimum lane

+supported length:

+254 bytes)

+♦ Port int 0 65535 no Port number on which

+connections shall be

+established

 DownstreamConfiguration Туре Range/ Opti Description

 Multiplicity onal

-DownstreamLaneId int 1 n no The lane on the downstream
+♦ DownstreamLaneId int 1 n no The lane on the downstream

 side

 Lanes are enumerated looking

 downstream from right to left

 beginning with 1

-ClientAddress string valid IP address or yes The IP address or hostname of
+♦ ClientAddress string valid IP address or yes The IP address or hostname of

 hostname the downstream machine for

-this lane.
+(minimum this lane.
 If not specified, then

-connections from any IP
+supported length: connections from any IP

-address are accepted.
+254 bytes) address are accepted.

-♦Port int 0 65535 no Port number on which the
+♦ Port int 0 65535 no Port number on which the

 server shall accept connections

 for this lane